Millie May Forrest

 What’s one piece of tech you couldn’t live without?

-This question is a tough one.
-It would have to be my decks, and of course my USB.
-Saving up for my home setup was a game changer and allowed me to experiment with new techniques and play around for hours.
-Plus, a house party at mine always becomes an open decks event which somehow always turns into a competitive sound clash - always an interesting one!
+This is a tough one, but I’d have to say my decks and my USB.
+Saving up for my home setup was a game changer—it gave me the freedom to experiment with new techniques and mixing for hours.
+Plus, house parties at mine always turn into open decks sessions, often ending in a friendly (but competitive) sound clash.
+It definitely keeps things interesting!